 The Dortmunder Actien Brauerei was one of the first German breweries to export their beer to other parts of the world.
 In 1879, the brewery began exporting beer to other countries such as India, Belgium, and Australia.
 As of today, the DAB is exported to over 35 countries worldwide.

-The Dortmunder’s signature product and its most popular one is the DAB, a beer named for the brewery’s initials.
+Dortmunder’s signature and most popular product is the DAB, a beer named after the brewery’s initials.
 The beer is a pale, crisp lager made with the bottom-fermentation process.
 The DAB has received several awards, including two Grand Prix awards at world exhibitions in Paris.

 The Dortmunder has been at the forefront of beer development in Germany.
 It was one of the first breweries to have a refrigerator installed in 1881, which enabled it to produce beer with the bottom-fermentation process.

-A chemical and bacteriological laboratory was opened in 1893, and in 1959 the brewery began moving away from traditional wooden casks to the lighter, more durable aluminum casks.
+A chemical and bacteriological laboratory was opened in 1893, and in 1959, the brewery began moving away from traditional wooden casks to lighter, more durable aluminum casks.